 Johnson said Minnesota has always been a leader in the provision of services for people with disabilities, and MOHR members like ProAct play a crucial role.
 “We are connected as a community, and service providers are mission-driven by staff members who care deeply for the people they serve.
 That’s how individual lives are enriched.”

 For the future, Briggs said ProAct Playhouse wants to add classes in voice and articulation, costume and set design, improvisation and other training.
 It also hopes to find a permanent rehearsal space.
 He said grants, fundraising and production performance fees will be important to the program’s future.

 Presentation of the Life Enrichment Award was at the Lakeville Area Arts Center, before the group’s latest production, “Welcome to Our World.”

 The nonprofit’s state association and award organizer, MOHR, has a mission to advocate and support its nonprofit members in providing meaningful services to persons with disabilities and communities served.
 Members are committed to respect for each individual, a person-centered approach and expanding opportunities.
 More information is available at mohrmn.org.

-Photo: Julie Johnson, left, president of the Minnesota Organization for Habilitation and Rehabilitation (MOHR), presented a Life Enrichment Award at Lakeville Area Arts Center to leaders of ProAct Playhouse, a drama program for individuals with disabilities.
+Photo: The Minnesota Organization for Habilitation and Rehabilitation (MOHR), presented a Life Enrichment Award at Lakeville Area Arts Center to leaders of ProAct Playhouse, a drama program for individuals with disabilities.
 From her left are Co-directors Matt Briggs and Amanda Thomm, and Production Director Kelly Campion.
 Briggs said the goal of the program is to enhance self-esteem, build communication skills and professional presence.